thoughtspot/thoughtspot.github.io/_admin/data-security/about-row-security.md

 ## How does RLS impact user interactions?

-The security rules apply to objects shared with users individually or via groups they are a member of.
+The security rules apply to objects shared with users individually or through groups they are a member of.
 The rules restrict the visible data when users:

 * view a table